ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

     $ ./position /dev/ttyUSB0 57600 1
     ```

-1. You can watch below texts and a Dynamixel will rotate 3 times
+1. You can watch below texts and DYNAMIXEL will rotate 3 times

     ```
     Succeed to init(57600)